Into the Unknown: The Rawlins Rodeo Murders

 THE HISTORY: Rawlins, Wyoming is the seat of Carbon County, and is a city that housed around 9,200 people as of 2010.
 Wyoming in a lot of ways is still a wild place, sparsely populated with just over half a million people as of the publishing of this post, and rugged as it was when the first white man set foot in it.
 Rodeos are still a popular pastime in the summer, and Rawlins is no exception to that rule.
 Every summer to this day, Rawlins hosts several different rodeo and outdoor events.

 Once home to the Wyoming Frontier Prison, Rawlins is now home to a Level IV-Level V maximum-security penitentiary.
 Capital punishment is legal in Wyoming, but no prisoner has been executed since 1992, when the state executed killer Mark Hopkinson.
 His was the first execution the state had ordered since the 1960s.

 Crime rates in Wyoming tend to be below the national median, both for violent and property crimes, and this leads people to feel safe when they're here.
 But Wyoming is a state that, as I mentioned, is sparsely populated, and there are still a lot of wide open spaces and uninhabited miles in the state where it would be all too easy for a person to vanish without a trace.

 THE MISSING: Four young women and girls went missing from Rawlins in 1974, beginning on 4th of July weekend.

 Carlene Brown - Brown was 19 years old, 5'-5'3" tall and weighed 100-120 pounds.
 She and a friend, Christy Gross (who I will profile below) went missing the night of July 4th.
 The two women, best friends by all accounts, attended the Little Britches Rodeo together and disappeared from there.
 There are conflicting reports as to where the car they arrived in together was later found.
-Some state it was at the fairgrounds where the women were last seen, but others say it was later found in Worland, Wyoming, over 150 miles away.
+Some state it was at the fairgrounds where the women were last seen, but others say it was later found in Worland, Wyoming, over 200 miles north.
 Carlene has never been seen since.